kide-vm/kide/lib/register/builtin/README.md

 The functions are organized by their respective class and get loaded in boot_classes! , right at the start. (see register/boot.rb)

-These functions return their code, ie a Parfait::Method with a MethodSource object, which can then be called by ruby code as if it were a "normal"  function.
+These functions return their code, ie a Parfait::TypedMethod with a MethodSource object, which can then be called by ruby code as if it were a "normal"  function.

 A normal ruby function is one that is parsed and transformed to code.
 But not all functionality can